BY-LAWS OF

 MEMBERSHIP

 Section 1.
-Membership is open to Federal employees consistent with government-wide rules and regulations.
+Membership is open to Federal employees and shall be comprised of regular members, retired members, associate members, honorary and corporate members.
 This Association shall be free of restrictions or practices denying membership because of race, sex, color, age, religion, the handicapped, or national origin.

 Section 5.
-Honorary Member.
-Honorary membership may be conferred by majority vote of the members present at any regularly scheduled meeting or special meeting called by the President.
-Honorary members shall have no right to vote or hold office in this Association.
+Honorary and Corporate Members.
+Honorary and corporate membership require due diligence by the Adhoc Committee to identify any potential conflicts of interest, poor judgement or compromising behavior may be perceived as unfavorable by the membership.
+Honorary and corporate members may be conferred by majority vote of the members present at any regularly scheduled meeting or special meeting called by the President with membership renewal considered every two years.
+Honorary and corporate members shall have no right to vote or hold office in this Association and are tracked by the Membership Committee.

 Section 6.
-An applicant for membership must file an application, submit dues for one pay period, and be recommended by one (1) member.
+An applicant for membership must be recommended by one (1) member who provides a completed application.

-Section 7.
-Any member shall stand suspended when dues are three months in arrears, provided that notice has been issued concerning his/her delinquency.
+Section 8.
+A good standing member is current with any and all dues.
+Any member shall stand suspended when dues are in arrears if notice has been issued concerning his/her delinquency.

-Section 9.
-A member may be expelled for conduct unbecoming a member by a majority vote of the members present at any regular meeting.
+Section 10.
+A member may be expelled for conduct unbecoming of a member by a majority vote of the members present at any regular meeting.
 Such expulsion may be announced at one meeting and voted at the next regular meeting.

 ARTICLE III